Is Milo Healthy?

-In 2018, NESTLE needed to drop Milo drink 4.5 Health Star Rating after well-being specialists have reprimanded the brand for “deceiving” the buyers into imagining that Milo drink is a sports drink.
+In 2018, NESTLE needed to drop Milo 4.5 Health Star Rating after well-being specialists reprimanded the brand for “deceiving” the buyers into imagining that Milo is a sports drink.

 Nestle put together the 4.5-star rating because the shoppers utilize only three teaspoons of Milo with skim milk glass.

 With that, the general well-being specialists and shopper bunch Choice proposed to Milo that they ought to get a 1.5-star rating instead because many people don’t devour Milo depending on their condition have expressed.

 Is Milo HEALTHY?
 Too Much Sugar!